What does it mean to be “neuroaffirming”?

 Free consultations available to autistic therapists on starting a private practice or for clinical questions.

-Consultation also available for businesses and organizations that are seeking to develop a more neuroaffirming practice or environment.
+Consultation also available for businesses and organizations that are seeking to develop a more neurodivaffirming practice or environment.

 Fees

-I’m in-network with most major insurances in MA, including Health Connector, MassHealth, and Medicare products.
+I’m in-network with most major insurances in MA, including Marketplace, MassHealth, and OneCare.
+I no longer take Cigna due to their unwillingness to negotiate an appropriate rate, but I’m willing to enroll Cigna members in my group on a sliding-scale.
 Please mention your insurance when inquiring.

 Private pay rates are $200 for intake assessments and $175 for ongoing 1 hour sessions.
-A limited number of sliding-scale slots are available for people who don’t have insurance or can’t use their insurance for safety reasons.
+A limited number of sliding-scale slots are available, individually, for people who don’t have insurance or can’t use their insurance for safety reasons.

 Rates for professional consultation available upon request.